Hariprasath-2218/AIVA/README.md

 # 🤖 AIVA – AI Voice Assistant Robot

 **AIVA (AI Voice Assistant)** is a hybrid intelligent system designed for educational robots to interact with students.
-It features a resilient logic flow that automatically switches between **Online (Cloud-based)** and **Offline (Local-based)** processing based on internet availability—so the robot never stops responding.
+It automatically switches between **Online (Cloud-based)** and **Offline (Local-based)** processing based on internet availability, ensuring the robot always responds—even without internet.

 ---